 How to Stick to Your Routine

-When you do something and no immediate harm comes to you, your subconscious mind assumes that it’s safe to continue doing the activity.
-Overcoming a poor daily routine that feels comfortable to you requires impressive amounts of willpower.
+When you do something, and no immediate harm comes to you, your subconscious mind assumes it’s safe to continue doing the activity.
+Overcoming a poor daily routine that feels comfortable to you requires impressive willpower.

 Reaching for a snack or scrolling through social media can sabotage healthy plans by flooding your brain with dopamine, a feel-good neurotransmitter.
 That dopamine release causes you to want to continue the action whether or not it’s good for you.

-There may be quite a few things that ought to change in your life.
+There may be quite a few things that need to be changed in your life.
 Changing too many habits at once can be difficult and discouraging.

 Biting off more than you can chew is a surefire way to fail.
 Instead, pick one routine, and work on that.
 Or better, pick one habit and stick to that first.

 Upgrading your daily routine is a commitment.
 By starting small and being realistic, you can develop healthy rituals and efficient routines that help you get the most out of life.